drunkard/ceph-readable-doc/html/_sources/mgr/orchestrator_modules.rst.txt

 in one go in the background.
 If implementing such a batching pattern, the module would do no work on any operation until it appeared in a list of completions passed into *process*.

-Some operations need to show a progress.
-Those operations need to add a *ProgressReference* to the completion.
-At some point, the progress reference becomes *effective*, meaning that the operation has really happened (e.g. a service has actually been started).

-.. automethod:: Orchestrator.process

-.. autoclass:: Completion
-   :members:

-.. autoclass:: ProgressReference
-   :members:

 ..
 Error Handling